JupiterOne-Archives/docs-old/guides/configure-sso-integration.md

 ![okta-sso-general-settings](../assets/okta-sso-general-settings.png)

 4. In the SAML Settings sections:
-   - In the Single sign on URL field, enter your SSO URL.
+   - In the Single sign-on URL field, enter your SSO URL.
    - In the Audience URI (SP Entity ID) field, enter your Audience URI.
    - In the Name ID format field, select **EmailAddress**.
    - In the _Application username_ field, select **Email**.